tokenring-ai/audio/README.md

 Voice recording, playback, and speech processing for the TokenRing AI ecosystem.
 This package provides audio operations through integration with the AI client services for transcription and speech generation.
 It supports type-safe configuration with Zod schemas and integrates with the TokenRing agent framework.

+The package serves as a bridge between concrete audio providers (like `@tokenring-ai/linux-audio`) and the AI client's transcription/speech models, enabling:

+- **Recording and playback** through platform-specific audio providers
+- **Speech-to-text (STT)** conversion using transcription model registries
+- **Text-to-speech (TTS)** generation using speech model registries
+- **State management** for audio configuration persistence across agent sessions
+- **Plugin architecture** for automatic service and tool registration

 ## Key Features

 - **Type-Safe Configuration**: Zod-based validation for all configuration options